Fair Asynchronous Session Subtyping: Introduction

 Abstract models such as communicating finite-state machines~\cite{BZ83} and asynchronous session types~\cite{HYC16} are essential to reason about the correctness of such systems in a rigorous way.
 In particular these models are important to reason about mathematically grounded techniques to improve concurrent and distributed systems in a compositional way.
 The key question is whether a component can be \emph{refined} independently of the others, without compromising the correctness of the whole system.
 In the theory of session types, the most general notion of refinement is the asynchronous session subtyping~\cite{ESOP09, CDY2014, MariangiolaPreciness}, which leverages asynchrony by allowing the refined component to anticipate message emissions, but only under certain conditions.
 Notably asynchronous session subtyping rules out candidate subtypes that occur naturally in communication protocols where, e.g., two parties simultaneously send each other a finite but unspecified amount of messages before removing them from their buffers.

-We illustrate this key limitation of asynchronous session subtyping with Figure~\ref{fig:runex-types}, which depicts possible communication protocols between a spacecraft and a ground station.
+We illustrate this key limitation of the asynchronous session subtyping with Figure~\ref{fig:runex-types}, which depicts possible communication protocols between a spacecraft and a ground station that communicate via two unbounded asynchronous channels (one in each direction).
 For convenience, the protocols are represented as session types (bottom) and equivalent communicating finite-state machines (top).
 Consider $\exS$ and $\exG$ first.
 Session type $\exS$ is the abstraction of the spacecraft.
 It may send a finite but unspecified number of telemetries ($\exTM$), followed by a message $\exOVER$ --- this phase of the protocol typically models a \texttt{for} loop and its exit.
 In the second phase, the spacecraft receives a number of telecommands ($\exTC$), followed by a message $\exDONE$.
 Session type $\exG$ is the abstraction of the ground station.
 It is the \emph{dual} of $\exS$, written $\dual{\exS}$, as required in standard binary session types without subtyping.
-Since $\exG$ and $\exS$ are dual of each other, the theory of session types guarantees that they form a \emph{correct composition}, namely both parties terminate successfully, with empty queues.
+Since $\exG$ and $\exS$ are dual of each other, the theory of session types guarantees that they form a \emph{correct composition}, namely no communication errors can be generated and the communication protocol can always terminate successfully, with empty queues.

 However, it is clear that this protocol is not efficient: the communication is half-duplex, i.e., it is never the case that more than one party is sending at any given time.
 Using full-duplex communication is crucial in distributed systems with intermittent connectivity, e.g., in this case ground stations are not always visible from low orbit satellites.